artavasdes/PythonSnake/README.md

 # PythonSnake
-An advanced Snake game made with Python
+An advanced Snake game made with Python.
-Midyear project